vim-airline/vim-airline/README.md

 Finally, enable them in vim-airline by adding `let g:airline_powerline_fonts = 1` to your vimrc.

-# Bugs

-If you encounter a bug, please do the following:

-*  reproduce it with this [minivimrc][g] repository to rule out any configuration conflicts.
-*  specify your version and patch level, as well as operating system (found with `:version`).
-*  a link to a gist or your vimrc where it can be reproduced.

 # FAQ

 Solutions to common problems can be found in the [Wiki](https://github.com/bling/vim-airline/wiki/FAQ).